 This emergency plan will be registered with the Urgent Care Centre at Great Western Hospital, Swindon.
 You will be issued with a card similar to a credit card.
 The card has a unique number linking to your emergency plan and a 24-hour telephone number.

 In an emergency, anyone finding the card can call the number on the card and quote your unique number.
 Staff at the Urgent Care Centre would then ensure your emergency plan is put in place.

 Once you are registered with Swindon Carers Centre, you can complete a registration form.
 The staff at Swindon Carers Centre will review your registration form and contact you if any further information is required.
 If you have an existing emergency plan in place, we will ensure this is linked in to the scheme.

-If you cannot nominate alternative contacts, or if the adult/child you care for has complex care needs, the staff can help you to develop your emergency plan.
-If there is no-one who can be contacted to take over some, or all, of your caring role, Social Services will make arrangements in an emergency.
+If the adult/child you care for has complex care needs, the staff can help you to develop an emergency plan to accommodate this.
+If you cannot nominate alternative contacts to take over some or all of your caring role, Social Services will make arrangements in an emergency situation.

 To request an Emergency Card Scheme application form, please contact Swindon Carers Centre either by phone or email and we will arrange a form to be sent to you.